timothyrenner/slamdring/README.md

   loop.

 Options:
   -i, --input-file FILENAME       The input file to read from.
 Default: STDIN.
   -o, --output-file FILENAME      The output file to write to.
+Default:
-Default: STDOUT.
+                                  STDOUT.
   -n, --num-tasks INTEGER         The number of async tasks to issue requests
                                   from.
 Default: 1.
   -d, --delimiter TEXT            The delimiter for CSV formats.
 Default: , .
+  -f, --format [csv|csv-header|json]
-  -f, --format [csv|csv-header]  The file format for inputs / outputs.
-Choices
+                                  The file format for inputs / outputs.
-                                 are CSV and CSV with a header.
                                   Default: csv.
   -r, --request-field TEXT        For CSV with header, the name of the field
                                   with the request.
 Default: request.
   --help                          Show this message and exit.
 ```

 Note that the output file format always matches the input file format.